Psychology-inhibitory-control/INHIBITORY-CONTROL-AND-SOCIAL-TOLERANCE/README.md

 # Less tolerant macaque species are more impulsive and emotive than more tolerant ones
-data set and online supplemental materials
+Full data set
+MATLAB codes
+Stimuli